 What questions should you ask a potential pediatrician?

-Remember, you’re looking for a doctor who’s a good fit for you (and your partner, if you have one) and your baby, so don’t be afraid to see this as a job interview, one where you’re on the search for the perfect candidate.
+Remember, you’re looking for a doctor who’s a good fit for you and your family, so don’t be afraid to see this as a job interview, one where you’re on the search for the perfect candidate.

-• Do you have a specific philosophy on breastfeeding, formula-feeding, circumcision, sleep training, vaccines, potty training and alternative medicine, and if so, do you follow specific practices?
+Do you have a specific philosophy on breastfeeding, formula-feeding, circumcision, sleep training, vaccines, potty training, antibiotics and alternative medicine, and if so, do you follow specific practices?

 When should you start looking for a pediatrician?